 Luckily, we can switch things up and drink mojitos one day and other cocktails on other days.
-I love this apricot rosemary gin fizz, blood orange margarita, cucumber pomegranate vodka lemonade and of course the whiskey based Penicillin cocktail.
+I love this apricot rosemary gin fizz, blood orange margarita, cucumber pomegranate vodka lemonade, a rhubarb Moscow mule for early summer and of course the whiskey based Penicillin cocktail.

 As much as we would like, drinking only alcoholic drinks during the summer isn’t going to cut it.
 For a hydrating and refreshing non-alcoholic drink I recommend hibiscus tea, ginger lemon iced tea and homemade berry cordial.

 What is a mojito?
 Where does it come from?

 Mojito is just the best cocktail ever.
 It originated in Cuba when their rum wasn’t great.
 To mask the unpleasant taste of the rum, they made it tastier by adding lime, mint and sugar.

 During the Prohibition Era in the States, it became popular to travel to Cuba.
 That is when the cocktail reached international stardom.
 Today, the rum has gotten better, but this tropical drink is still somewhere at the top of the list of cocktails ordered.
 I know for sure it is at the top of my list at least!